StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 * To list running containers: `$ docker container ls`
 * To stop a container running: `$ docker container stop [ID-of-container]`

-### DockerHub: An Alternative Container Repository: _upload docker to dockerhub.sh_
+### DockerHub: A Container Repository: _upload docker to dockerhub.sh_
-For those, who do not work inside Amazon Webs Service and use their local, native distribution of Kubernetes, there is an alternative to managing Docker-Images - the [DockerHub](https://hub.docker.com/).
+For those, who do not work inside Amazon Webs Service and use the local container repository, ECR, there is an alternative to managing Docker-Images - the [DockerHub](https://hub.docker.com/).
 To upload an image, you have to register in DockerHub.
-Then, this file must be given permission to run (run `$ chmod u+x upload_docker_to_dockerhub.sh` first).
-The docker image is uploaded to DockerHub by

-`$ ./upload_docker_to_dockerhub.sh`

 After the image has been uploaded, it is visible in the DockerHub-Account as a new (or refreshed) repository.

+* Login from command line: `docker login -u $DOCKER_USERNAME -p $DOCKER_PASSWORD`
+* Push images to the DockerHub: `docker push <image-path>`

 ### GitHub
 When working with continuous integration & deployment Pipelines and GitHub as configuration management tool, one must be able to create access tokens for tools to operate on the repositorys.
 To generate these, visit